learn-co-curriculum/node-non-blocking-callback/README.md

 }
 ```

-You might end up with something called nested approach, pyramid of doom or callback hell.
-The code is very hard to read and maintain.
+You might end up with something called the nested approach, pyramid of doom or callback hell.
+This code is very hard to read and maintain.
 People who have to work on this code after you might start to hate you!

-Th `readdir` example is from <http://callbackhell.com> (yes, there is even a website for Callback Hell!).
+The `readdir` example is from <http://callbackhell.com> (yes, there is even a website for Callback Hell!).

 This lesson will cover the ways to combat callback hell.

 ## Objectives

-1. Observe a callback hell script as a possible complication of the callback async pattern
+1. Explain that a callback hell script is a complication of the callback async pattern
+1. Identify a callback hell script
-1. Comprehend possible ways to combat callback hell with named functions
+1. Implement possible ways to combat callback hell with named functions
-1. Comprehend possible ways to combat callback hell with modules
+1. Implement possible ways to combat callback hell with modules

-## Using Named Function to Mitigate Callback Hell
+## Using A Named Function to Mitigate Callback Hell

-The easiest way to reduce the level of indentation and thus reduce the callback hell is to use named function.
+The easiest way to reduce the level of indentation and thus reduce callback hell is to use named functions.
 Named functions are functions with names or variables which values are functions.

 ```js
 function processResponse1(error, data1) {